-Fletcher lost his job after the club's 2-1 loss at Bristol Rovers left the Pilgrims two points above the League Two relegation zone with just one win in 15 games in all competitions.
+Fletcher lost his job after the club's left the Pilgrims two points above the League Two relegation zone with just one win in 15 games in all competitions.

 "I think the results over the course of the season have led to an inevitability about the decision," Argyle president Chris Webb told BBC Radio Devon.

 But Webb urged people to remember the work Fletcher did for Argyle during one of the toughest times in the club's history.